-Florida, Georgia governors' races too close to call
+Democrats pick up U.S. governorships but lose Florida, Ohio

-Abrams and Gillum, 39, tested a new liberal path in Southern states where traditional, centrist Democrats have repeatedly lost.
-They sought to rally greater numbers of young voters and minorities, who typically favor Democrats but often sit out elections in years when a presidential vote is not held.
+The races in Florida and Georgia were seen as a test of whether liberal candidates could prevail in Southern states, where centrist Democrats have repeatedly lost, by appealing to a coalition of young and minority voters.

-Trump’s reputation was on the line after his endorsements helped Georgia Secretary of State Brian Kemp and former Congressman Ron DeSantis of Florida clinch the Republican nominations for their states’ open gubernatorial seats.
+Both DeSantis and Kemp had strong support from Trump, who traveled to their states in the closing days of the campaigns to energize Republicans at “Make America Great Again” rallies.
+Democratic former President Barack Obama swooped in to boost the Democrats, and media star Oprah Winfrey visited Georgia on behalf of Abrams.

-Accusations of race-baiting have dogged Kemp, 55, and DeSantis, 40.
-They deny the charges.
+Accusations of race-baiting dogged Kemp, 55, and DeSantis, 40, who denied the allegations.
+Neither Georgia nor Florida has elected a Democratic governor in 20 years.

-Gillum, joined by his wife and three young children, cast his ballot on a drizzly morning in Tallahassee, the capital of Florida.
-Afterward, he said his election would send a message to Trump “that the politics of hatred and of division, of separation, that they’ve come to an end.”

-DeSantis, after voting in Ponte Vedra Beach, told reporters: “We did as much as can be done and I’m happy.
-Let the chips fall where they may.”

-Gillum supporters at the candidate’s election night event grew restive as DeSantis maintained a slim lead with most of the vote counted.
+“We all learned in 2016 not to count on anything, not polls, not election integrity, not the electoral mood,” Dawn Hucklebridge, 36, a friend of Gillum, said at his election night gathering as it became clear he would likely lose.
+“I’m pretty disappointed.”

-While much of the focus of Tuesday’s elections is on which party wins control of the U.S. Congress, Republicans and Democrats are battling across the country for state-level power, which can help them support or resist Trump’s agenda on issues such as healthcare, gun control and gay rights.
+Winning state-level power would help Republicans and Democrats support or resist Trump’s agenda on issues such as healthcare, gun control and gay rights.

 Democrats, playing catch-up after a net loss of 13 governorships and more than 900 state legislative seats during the eight-year Obama administration, fielded their largest slate of legislative candidates in more than three decades.

-Republicans currently control 33 governors’ mansions and two-thirds of state legislative chambers.
+Republicans controlled 33 governors’ mansions and two-thirds of state legislative chambers going into Tuesday.

 The outcome of elections for state positions could also affect future control of the U.S. House of Representatives.